-Inclusive disaster risk reduction for more resilient Pacific
+Inclusive disaster risk reduction for a more resilient Pacific

 Suva – Strengthening inclusion is the pathway to preventing and reducing disaster and climate risk in some of the Pacific region’s most vulnerable and marginalised communities.